Intellimenta/DataBot/docs/admin_guide/production_deployment.md

 For production deployment, it's recommended to run the app over HTTPS.
 The environment variable `DATABOT_ALLOW_HTTP` should be removed or set to `false`.

 For serving the app over HTTPS, you can use a load balancer, or a reverse-proxy (such as Caddy or Nginx).
 For a reverse-proxy, Caddy is preferred as it handles HTTPS and WebSockets automatically (DataBot uses WebSockets).
 If you are using a load balancer, the healthcheck endpoint is `/healthcheck`.
+Also the load balancer needs to be a layer 7 load balancer to handle WebSockers automatically (AWS: Application Load Balancer.
+GCP: HTTPS Load Balancer.
+Azure: Application Gateway).

 ## Deployment on a VM with Public IP Using Reverse-Proxy
 ### Step 0: Prerequisites